Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

 * In a search client application, implement query logic and user experiences similar to commercial web search engines.

-Use the Azure.Search.Documents client library to:
+Use the Azure Search client library to:

 * Submit queries for simple and advanced query forms that include fuzzy search, wildcard search, regular expressions.